dlsmallw/J-Initiative-Web-Scraper/README.md

 ---

-## 📁 **Project Structure Refactor Proposal**
+## 📁 **Project Structure**
-Below is a comprehensive README that references a final project structure and the new, prompt-free setup.sh (was pkgmgr.sh)
-script.
-It provides clear guidance making it ideal for developers that want to get familiar with the project but need
-structured instructions and quick references.
+Below is a comprehensive README that references the project structure and the new, prompt-free setup.sh (was pkgmgr.sh) script.
+It provides clear guidance making it ideal for developers that want to get familiar with the project but need structured instructions and quick references.

 ---

-## 📂 **Proposed New Structure**
 ```
 J-Initiative-Web-Scraper
 ├── .github/